Mimi522/Godot-20-Game-Challenge/README.md

 ## Game 1 - Pong
 Traditional Pong arcade game.
 Good simple game to get introducted to Godot!
 Right...?

+### Goals
+- [x] Create an arena with two walls and a divider.
+- [x] Add a paddle on either end of the play field.
+Use player inputs to move the paddles up and down.
+- [x] Add a ball that moves around the playfield and bounces off of the paddles and walls.
+- [x] Detect when the ball leaves the playfield.
+Assign a point to the player who scored.
+- [x] Track and display the score for each player.

+### Stretch goals
+- [x] Write an AI script that can follow the ball so you can play with only one player.
+- [x] Add a menu and allow the player to reset the game.
+- [x] Add some basic sounds.
+Play a sound every time the ball collides with something, and every time a player scores.

 ### What did I learn?
 1. KinematicBody2D was renamed to CharacterBody2D, sure I guess?
 That was honestly confusing at first.
 2. Collisions is, as always, a pain to deal with.